amirhoseintahmasb/SolMint-BubblegumNFT/README.md

 │   │   └── helpers.ts        # Helper functions and utilities
 │   │   └── dtos.ts           # Data transfer objects for NFT metadata
 ├   └── index.ts/             # Simplify the organization of code.
 It serves as an entry point for importing and exporting modules in project
-│   └── readAPI.ts            # export functionalities for external integration
 │
+│
-├── programs/                 # Solana smart contract implementation │   └── src/                  # Source files for the smart contract │       ├── actions.rs        # Defines actions like mint and verify
-│       ├── state.rs          # State management for the smart contract
+├── programs/compressed-nft   # Solana smart contract implementation
+│   └── src/                  # Source files for the smart contract │       ├── actions           # Defines actions like mint and verify │       ├── state             # State management for the smart contract │       └── lib.rs            # Main library entry, includes program logic
+│       └── Cargo.toml
-│       └── lib.rs            # Main library entry, includes program logic
+│       └── Xargo.toml
 │
 ├── .local_keys/              # Local storage for keys and wallet information ├── .env                      # Environment variables for local setup